baezortega/mutree/README.md

 ## Pipeline description

-The pipeline is composed of the following steps:
+The pipeline is composed of six steps:

  1. __Input processing__

     The input FASTA alignment is transformed to PHYLIP format and the sequences are relabelled so that they are compatible with the tools employed.
 If the alignment contains sites composed only of undetermined characters ('N's) in all the sequences, a version without such sites will be generated as an input for step 2.
+The codons containing variable sites will be concatenated and written to a different file (in which 'N' characters will be replaced by 'A's), which will be used in step 4.

  2. __Maximum likelihood tree construction__